What is Freedom Debt Relief?

 Statistics and Accreditations:

 - Freedom Debt Relief works directly for the consumer.
-They do not receive any compensation from the creditor, which is how many alternative credit counseling firms work, where they get kick-backs from the credit card companies to get you to pay your debts back.
+They do not receive any compensation from the creditor.
+This is how many alternative credit counseling firms work, receiving kick-backs from the credit card companies to get you to pay your debts back.

-- Freedom Debt Relief is an accredited member of the Better Business Bureau.
+- Freedom Debt Relief has an A+ rating with the Better Business Bureau.

 - Freedom Debt Relief passed an audit by BSI Group, a third-party industry-compliance and standards auditor.
 Freedom Debt Relief is currently one of only 18 companies in the industry to undergo and pass BSI audit for formal accreditation, including client service standards and settlement standards.